-To ensure that Nordfab® Quick-Fit continues to be the “World’s Fastest Ducting,” we want to provide you with a few tips to help your installation go quickly, smoothly and safely.
-If you need immediate assistance, please call us at 01132 739 400.
+To ensure that Nordfab Quick-Fit® continues to be the “World’s Fastest Ducting”, we want to provide you with a few tips to help your installation go quickly, smoothly and safely.

-- Work Gloves: Sheet metal can be sharp and burs are possible.
+- Work Gloves: Sheet metal can be sharp and burrs are possible.

 - Eye & Ear Protection: for use whenever cutting pipe.

-- Cutting Device: There are several options for cutting galvanised or steel ducting.
-Whether you use a hacksaw, sawzall, nibbler or other method, it is important that the cut is clean and that the duct is not crushed into an oval shape during cutting.
+- Cutting Device: There are several options for cutting galvanized or steel ducting.
+Whether you use a hacksaw, sawzall, nibbler or other method, it is important that the cut is clean and that the pipe is not crushed into an oval shape during cutting.
 Follow all manufacturer safety guidelines for your cutting tool.

-- File: This ensures that any cuts you make for the slip duct sections are clean.
+- File: This ensures that any cuts you make for the adjustable nipple sections are clean.

 - Scaffolding and proper safety equipment for working off the ground.